High Holy Days Survey-Tell us what you think!

 These are strange and different times.
 Our hope is that if we work together as a community we can create a High Holy Day observance that will be very different, but still meaningful.

-Join us for community Shabbat candle lighting this Friday, August 14th at 7:00 PM
+Let’s join together for Shabbat evening services online this Friday, August 21 at 7:00 PM (New time)

 You can also join by calling